eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 the [eIDAS Dashboard](https://eidas.ec.europa.eu/efda/home).
 Proof of Age Attestation Providers should be either qualified or non-qualified trust service providers and they should be published in a trusted list that is made available to the eIDAS Dashboard.
-Their publication should follow the requirements laid out in Implementing Regulation 2015/1505, and the Trust Anchor defined therein (Service Digital Identifier) should be used by relying parties to validate the attestation.
+Their publication should follow the requirements laid out in Implementing Regulation 2015/1505, and the Trust Anchor defined therein (Service Digital Identifier) should be used by Relying Parties to validate the attestation.

 ![Figure 5](./docs/media/Figure_5_trusted-list.png)